aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/introduction/index.en.md

 :::tab{label="Operations"}
 **Operational Excellence**
-- Comprehensive observability
+- Comprehensive observability with Langfuse
-- Automated lifecycle management
+- Automated lifecycle management with Helm
-- Cost optimization tools
+- Cost optimization and tracking
 - Security best practices
 :::

 ::::

-## 🎯 Workshop Philosophy

-This workshop follows three core principles:

-### 1. **Learn by Doing** 🛠️
-Every concept is immediately reinforced with hands-on exercises.
-You won't just read about LLMs - you'll deploy them, optimize them, and build applications with them.

-### 2. **Enterprise-First** 🏭
-We use real enterprise patterns from day one.
-The techniques you learn here are the same ones used by leading AI companies and AWS customers worldwide.

-### 3. **Progressive Complexity** 📈
-We start with simple model deployment and gradually build to sophisticated multi-agent systems.
-Each module prepares you for the next level of complexity.

-## 🏗️ What We're Building

-Throughout this workshop, you'll construct a complete GenAI platform with these capabilities:

-### **Model Serving Layer**
-- Self-hosted models on AWS Neuron hardware
-- Integration with AWS Bedrock managed services
-- Unified API access through LiteLLM
-- Automatic failover and load balancing

-### **Application Layer**
-- Intelligent agents with reasoning capabilities
-- Retrieval-Augmented Generation (RAG) systems
-- Memory stores for context persistence
-- Tool integration via Model Context Protocol

-### **Operations Layer**
-- Comprehensive observability with Langfuse
-- Cost tracking and optimization
-- Performance monitoring and alerting
-- Security and compliance controls

-## 🚀 By the End of Today

-You will have:

-✅ **Deployed** multiple LLMs with different optimization strategies

-✅ **Built** a unified platform for model management

-✅ **Created** intelligent applications with advanced capabilities

-✅ **Implemented** enterprise-grade security and scaling

-✅ **Mastered** cost optimization for AI workloads

-## 💭 A Note on Innovation

-Generative AI is evolving at an unprecedented pace.
-The foundations you learn today will enable you to adapt to tomorrow's innovations.
-We focus on:

-- **Principles** that transcend specific models
-- **Patterns** that scale with your needs
-- **Practices** that ensure operational success

-## ⚡ Infrastructure Already Deployed

-::alert[**Good news!** All infrastructure has been pre-deployed.
-You can dive straight into the exciting parts - deploying models and building applications!]{type="success"}

-Your environment includes:
-- ✅ EKS cluster with Auto Mode enabled
-- ✅ Specialized node pools (GPU, Neuron)
-- ✅ GenAI platform components installed
-- ✅ Networking and security configured
-- ✅ Observability stack ready
+## 📚 Your Learning Path

+### **Module 1: Interacting with Models**
+**Experience AI Models on Kubernetes**

+You'll start by chatting with real AI models and see them running on EKS:
+- Deploy Open WebUI and have your first AI conversation
+- Explore vLLM serving Llama 3.1 on AWS Neuron hardware
+- Connect to Claude 3.7 via AWS Bedrock and compare capabilities
+- Watch your models process requests in real-time with kubectl

+### **Module 2: GenAI Platform Components**
+**Build Your AI Infrastructure**

+Transform individual models into a unified, observable platform:
+- Explore LiteLLM as your AI gateway routing requests across models
+- Use Langfuse to track every AI interaction with detailed metrics
+- Add new models to your platform through configuration
+- Monitor costs, performance, and usage patterns in real-time

+### **Module 3: Building GenAI Applications**
+**From Platform to Intelligent Applications**

+Use your platform to build real AI applications:
+- Deploy "Loan Buddy" - an intelligent loan processing application
+- See how AI agents use your platform to make business decisions
+- Watch complex workflows execute with full traceability in Langfuse
+- Experience how platforms enable rapid AI application development

+## 🏗️ Built on the AWS GenAI Starter Kit

+This workshop leverages the **[AWS GenAI on EKS Starter Kit](https://github.com/aws-samples/sample-genai-on-eks-starter-kit)** - a comprehensive reference architecture that you can use to deploy similar platforms in your own AWS account.

+**What this means for you:**
+- All patterns you learn are battle-tested and scalable
+- You can deploy the same infrastructure in your own environment
+- The starter kit provides Terraform, Helm charts, and documentation
+- Your learning translates directly to real-world deployments

 ## 🎬 Ready to Start?

 The world of GenAI on Kubernetes awaits.
-Whether you're building the next breakthrough application or optimizing existing systems, this workshop provides the knowledge and hands-on experience you need.
+Whether you're building your first AI application or optimizing existing systems, this workshop provides the hands-on experience and practical patterns you need.

-Your journey from LLM basics to sophisticated agent systems begins now!
+Your journey from individual models to a complete AI platform begins now!

 ---